Zahra Mahmoudjafari, PharmD, Chair

 - Pharmacy SIG newsletters

-- Digital subscription to Biology of Blood and Marrow Transplantation, ASBMT's monthly journal
+- Digital subscription to Biology of Blood and Marrow Transplantation, ASTCT's monthly journal

-- Access a large group of HCT pharmacists, advanced practice providers, and physicians to provide insight on complex clinical issues such as patient care, policies and procedures, and best practices via the Pharmacy SIG Listserv and the Clinical Case Forum.
+- Access a large group of HCT pharmacists, advanced practice providers, and physicians to provide insight on complex clinical issues such as patient care, policies and procedures, and best practices via the Pharmacy SIG Community Pageand the Clinical Case Forum.

 - Collaborate in research efforts.